 What transport links does Hackney offer?

 Hackney Central is on the London Overground rather than Underground, but with plenty of connection options for places more central.
 Nearby Hackney Wick and London Fields both have mainline services to Liverpool Street in less than 15 minutes.
 All stations are within Zone 2, so despite not appearing on the London Underground map, they’re not as far out as they may appear.

-Lots of London bus routes run through Hackney and you’ll find plenty of residents on bikes taking advantage of pedestrianised areas and green spaces.
+Lots of London bus routes run through the neighbourhood and you’ll find plenty of residents on bikes taking advantage of pedestrianised areas and green spaces.
 Should you prefer private transport, you’ll never be too far from a black cab or Uber either, so there’s lots of options!